hebra/achromajs/README.md

 * **Webkit/Blink** SVG filters on the body background image are not applied due a bug in the rendering engine
 * **Safari on iOS** Body background image filters are sometimes not reset properly, reloading the page helps

+## Developers

+### Preconditions

+- recommneded editor is Visual Studio Code
+- a recent NPM and Node installed
+- a globally installed grunt (npm -g i  grunt@latest)
+- npm install eslint

+### First steps

+- after cloning and each pull it is recommended to run `npm install` to update the installed packages to latest changes